Sustainability Strategy and ESG Model

 Communities

-Plenitude is committed to creating shared value in the areas it operates, by promoting the culture of sustainable energy usage to foster collective commitment to the energy transition and supporting initiatives aimed at sustainable, inclusive local development.
+Plenitude is committed to creating shared value in the areas it operates, by spreading the culture of sustainable energy usage to foster collective commitment to the energy transition and supporting initiatives aimed at more sustainable, inclusive local development.

 Spreading the culture of sustainable energy use | Social media Plenitude